mattschlosser/bus/README.md

 user can pick the date and time.

 ## Future ideas:
+- [ ] Show electric bus schedule
+  - ETS will be putting 40 buses into service in early August 2020.
+Add some way to track electric only buses in real time
-* Replay the day
+- [ ] Replay the day
   - Watch the activity of all buses for a single day.
-* Track my bus
+- [ ] Track my bus
   - Track a physical bus throughout the day.
 For example, the 3 becomes the
-* Machine learning
+- [ ] Machine learning
   - Compare against the GTFS schedule and see
     - Are there any buses which are typically early?
     - Are there any buses which are typically late?